podenv/podenv/docs/tutorials/create.md

 We added the `x11` capability and defined a *HOME* environment variable because the image doesn't have unprivileged user.

-This change also added the `command` attribute so that gimp starts by default instead of the container entrypoint.
+We also added the `command` attribute so that gimp starts by default instead of the container entrypoint.

 Now you can use the environment by running this command: